-The East Coast Trail Guide offers maps, photos, and a detailed description of the entire East Coast Trail, including Deadmans Bay Path.
+The East Coast Trail Guide is a digital trail guide and photo book filled with information about Newfoundland’s amazing East Coast Trail, including Deadmans Bay Path.

 Deadmans Bay Path runs from St. John’s to Blackhead.

 - The trail is 10.6 km in length.

 - The north trailhead is near the end of Fort Amherst Road in St. John’s.

 - The south trailhead is on the Blackhead Bay turnaround in Blackhead.

 - Check the map for designated parking areas.